Shmielen/100DaysofCode/README.md

 The File: PaintArea.py demonstrates t5he use of multiple parameters for functions in python The File: Caesar.py demonstrates a caesar cypher encryption program The File: art.py contains the art module for Caesar.py

+Day 9
+The File: GradingProgram.py demonstartes the use of dictionaries in python